-- 3.8 The most relevant strategic policies proposed in the Draft VALP are: - S3 Settlement Hierarchy and Cohesive Development: identifies Steeple Claydon village as a 'larger village' in the hierarchy - S9 Securing Development through Neighbourhood Planning: establishes the core relationship between the VALP and neighbourhood plans - D5 Housing Development at Larger Villages: proposes a 22% increase in the housing stock of Steeple Claydon over the plan period, resulting in a need for an additional 92 homes to be planned in the period to 2033, once commitments and completions since April 2013 have been taken into account - D9 Provision of Employment Land: encourages the intensification of existing sites amongst other measures - H1 Affordable Housing: requires all housing schemes of 11 or more homes to deliver at least 31% affordable homes on site - H5 Self/Custom Build Housing: requires larger housing schemes to make provision for serviced plots for self-builders - H6 Housing Mix: sets out the principles to meet housing needs to 2033 by type and tenure - BE1 Heritage Assets: restates national policy on sustaining and enhancing heritage assets - BE2 Design: establishes some generic design principles for new development - NE2 Biodiversity: manages development schemes to avoid harm to biodiversity value - 13 Community Facilities: protects existing valued facilities from unnecessary loss. - 3.9 The District Council has recently announced that the assumptions made in the Draft VALP in respect of housing supply have changed.
-It now seems likely that the VALP will not need to plan for as much unmet housing need from its neighbouring districts (Chiltern and Wycombe) as originally thought.
-The implications of this are not yet known for parishes like Steeple Claydon and have resulted in a further delay to the timetable for the adoption of the VALP.
+3.8 The most relevant strategic policies proposed in the Draft VALP are:

+- S3 Settlement Hierarchy and Cohesive Development which identifies Steeple Claydon village as a 'larger village' in the hierarchy.
+This plan accepts that designation. - S9 Securing Development through Neighbourhood Planning establishing the core relationship between the VALP and neighbourhood plans. - D5 Housing Development at Larger Villages proposing a 22% increase in the housing stock of Steeple Claydon village over the plan period, resulting in a need for an additional 92 homes to be planned in the period to 2033, once the 116 homes that have either been built or consented in the village since April 2013 have been taken into account. - D9 Provision of Employment Land encouraging the intensification of existing sites amongst other measures. - H1 Affordable Housing requiring all housing schemes of 11 or more homes to deliver at least 31% affordable homes on site. - H5 Self/Custom Build Housing requiring larger housing schemes to make provision for serviced plots for self-builders. - H6 Housing Mix setting out the principles to meet housing needs to 2033 by type and tenure. - BE1 Heritage Assets restating national policy on sustaining and enhancing heritage assets. - BE2 Design establishing some generic design principles for new development.

+- NE2 Biodiversity managing development schemes to avoid harm to biodiversity value. - NE6 Green Infrastructure identifying areas of green space around the village with special significance. - I3 Community Facilities protecting existing valued facilities from unnecessary loss.

+3.9 The District Council has recently announced that the assumptions made in the Draft VALP in respect of housing supply have changed.
+It now seems likely that the VALP will not need to plan for as much unmet housing need from its neighbouring districts (Chiltern and Wycombe) as originally thought and it may take another approach to the spatial distribution of housing across the towns and villages of the District.
+The implications of this are not yet known for Parishes like Steeple Claydon and have resulted in a further delay to the timetable for the adoption of the VALP.

-- 3.10 Even so, there are a number of important policy issues that have generated considerable concern not least the rationale for distributing housing growth across the rural areas of the District that may become clearer at that point.
-If so, then the final submission documents of the Neighbourhood Plan will take those matters into account as necessary. - 3.11 Although it is likely that the Neighbourhood Plan will be examined before the adoption of the VALP, and therefore it must have regard to its general conformity with the saved policies of the AVDLP, the Parish Council has carefully considered the evidence and reasoning of the VALP.
+3.10 Although the Neighbourhood Plan will be examined before the adoption of the VALP, and therefore it must have regard to its general conformity with the saved policies of the AVDLP, the Parish Council has carefully considered the evidence and reasoning of the VALP as far as possible.